It all started in 1590...

 Her forthcoming novel is set in a little town called North Berwick, Scotland, in the year 1590.
 Titled, The Witches of East Lothian, it explores how three women, just living the lives they were given, became targets for the strange human need to find scapegoats to appease the hysteria of religious fervor and economic insecurity...in much the same way our current era seems to be culminating in a similar atmosphere.

-Halfway through, it became obvious to her that she wanted to create a way to continue writing fiction.
-It was thus an obvious career track for her to continue to pursue her fascination with learning and teaching by enrolling in the graduate level Certification in Teaching Rhetoric and Composition at MNSU, Mankato.
-Additionally, having spent nine years living abroad as a child learning French and German, it seemed obvious that to pursue certification in teaching English as a Second Language would take advantage of her own experiences as a second language learner.
-She completed the TEFL Certification in October, 2016 and completed her graduate coursework as a Composition Teacher at MNSU in 2017.
+Halfway through, it became obvious to her that she needed to create a way to continue writing fiction.
+This is how she came to enroll in the graduate-level Certification in Teaching Rhetoric and Composition at MNSU, Mankato.
+The additional Certification in teaching English as a Second Language seemed entirely congruent, given that she had spent nine years living abroad as a child learning French and German.
+She completed the TEFL Certification in October, 2016 and completed her graduate coursework as a Composition Instructor in 2017.

 For focus, of course, is everything...

-Additionally, she is working on an academic paper which posits that narrative offers a structure for learning critical thinking every bit as powerful and valid as the western logic espoused by the standardized tests and the Common Core State Standards (CCSS) most k-12 schools use to prepare students, in a rather myopic way, for college level writing.
+Additionally, she is working on an academic paper which posits that narrative offers a structure for learning critical thinking every bit as powerful and valid as the western logic espoused by the standardized tests and the Common Core State Standards (CCSS).
+She will be presenting this paper at the Creative Writing Studies Organization Conference in October, 2018.